Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Highly-probable class-III systems

 \begin{enumerate} \item vetting the quality of the orbital solution, \item conservatively estimating the limiting $\mathcal{A}_{\textsc{tr}}$ curve, and \item setting a high-purity threshold on Pr III. \end{enumerate}

-As a result of the different vetting, only $\var{c3_nss_clean}$ systems of the \textit{NSS} sample are included in our list (see Section~\ref{sec: sample selection}).
+As a result of the different vetting, only $\var{c3_nss_clean}$ systems of the \citetalias{NSS} sample are included in our cleaned sample (see Section~\ref{sec: sample selection}).
 While all these systems have ${\rm Pr}\,{\rm I} \simeq 0$, only $\var{c3_nss_and_now}$ were classified here as highly probable class-III systems.
 We attribute the difference to our conservative approach in setting the limiting classification value, $\mathcal{A}_{\textsc{tr}}$.

-On the other hand, out of the $\var{N_class3}$ class-III systems classified in this study, $\var{c3_not_nss_and_now}$ do not appear in the large DR3 catalogue.
-These systems were not considered by \textit{NSS} because their \texttt{significance} value is smaller than $20$, the limit \textit{NSS} adopted for considering valid orbits.
-As explained above, we used a different limit, which we believe is more appropriate for our purpose.
+There are $\var{c3_not_nss_and_now}$ systems in our class-III sample that do not appear in the \citetalias{NSS} class-III sample.
+These systems were not included by \citetalias{NSS} because their \texttt{significance} value is smaller than $20$, the limit they adopted for considering valid orbits.
+As explained above, we used a different limit, which we believe is more appropriate for our purpose, and allowed us to include them in the analysis.